Additional Campus Services

 Process within the School of Veterinary Medicine for Students with Disabilities

-The SDC will provide the Office for Academic Programs/Curricular Support with the accommodation information for each student.
-The Office for Academic Programs/Curricular Support will work with the student and their instructors to put these accommodations in place.
+The SDC will provide the Office for Professional Education (Curricular Support) with the accommodation information for each student.
+The Office for Professional Education (Curricular Support) will work with the student and their instructors to put these accommodations in place.
 Students are responsible for contacting the SDC at the beginning of each semester in order to have accommodations in place for that semester.

 The School is not required to provide accommodations if these accommodations would lower academic standards or compromise the integrity of the school or program by not allowing a student to gain skills or abilities that are fundamental to the practice of veterinary medicine.